-

 Private web search

-The private web search protects your privacy when you are using search engines.
-Privacy Bee doesn’t detail a lot of information about this web search tool on its website, unless you’ve signed up for an account.
-The private web search tool works almost like a VPN or an ad blocker, by allowing you to search the internet without companies gaining access to your information.
-Privacy Bee blocks any website tracking or cookies.
-Privacy Bee does not keep information about what you search either.
+The private web search tool works almost like a virtual private network (VPN) or an ad blocker by allowing you to search the internet without companies gaining access to your information.
+As you use this, Privacy Bee blocks any website tracking or cookies.
+It also doesn't keep information about what you search.

 Industry opt-outs